samirelanduk/atomium/docs/source/overview.rst

     >>> pdb.model().get_atom_by_id(28).mass()
     12.0107

-  molecuPy draws a distinction between generic atom objects, and :py:class:`.PdbAtom`, which have coordinates.
+molecuPy draws a distinction between generic atom objects, and :py:class:`.PdbAtom` objects, which have coordinates.
 These are the atoms listed in the PDB file as being observed in the experiment that produced it.

 Why the distinction?
 PDB files also list *missing* atoms - atoms known to be present in the structure depicted but which were not observed in the data.
 For those the generic :py:class:`.Atom` class is used.

 There are also missing residues, which are represented here as ordinary residues composed entirely of missing atoms.
 All residues have a ``is_missing`` method to make this clear.

 The distance between any two PDB atoms can be calculated easily: